Romo wins celebrity golf tourney; Barkley last

 Rounding out the top five were Trent Dilfer, a Super Bowl-winning quarterback with the Baltimore Ravens in 2001, and former tennis player Mardy Fish.
 Each had 62 points.

-Golden State Warriors guard Steph Curry, who fell out of contention with a mediocre round Saturday, jumped into Lake Tahoe amidst much fanfare after losing a bet to his father, Dell.
+Golden State Warriors guard Stephen Curry, who fell out of contention with a mediocre round Saturday and finished tied for 11th, jumped into Lake Tahoe amid much fanfare after losing a bet with his father, Dell.
 The elder Curry jumped into the lake last year, so he negotiated a 20-point handicap and won by two points.

-Other notable players in the 92-player field included John Smoltz, the MLB Hall of Fame pitcher who two weeks ago competed in the U.S. Senior Open and finished 10th here with 53 points; Steph Curry, who finished tied for 11th with retired Marine and wounded war hero Andrew Bachelder (50); actor Jack Wagner (16th, 47 points); Green Bay Packers quarterback Aaron Rodgers (tied for 18th, 44 points); actor Ray Romano (tied for 71st, minus-26 points); comedian Larry the Cable Guy (tied for 77th, minus-33 points); and former NBA great Charles Barkley, who finished alone in last with minus-93 points.
+Other notable players in the 92-player field included John Smoltz, the Baseball Hall of Fame pitcher who two weeks ago competed in the U.S. Senior Open and finished 10th here with 53 points; retired Marine and wounded war hero Andrew Bachelder (tied for 11th, 50 points); actor Jack Wagner (16th, 47 points); Green Bay Packers quarterback Aaron Rodgers (tied for 18th, 44 points); actor Ray Romano (tied for 71st, minus-26 points); comedian Larry the Cable Guy (tied for 77th, minus-33 points); and former NBA great Charles Barkley, who finished alone in last with minus-93 points.

 The tournament drew 57,097 fans for the week, setting an attendance record for the fourth straight year.